 You must have work-study funding in order to apply for a work-study position.
 If you are uncertain, log into HFC Self-Service, and view your financial aid award letter to confirm that you received work-study funding and the exact dollar amount awarded for the semester in which you are applying.
 You will need the dollar amount when you fill out your application.

 Some positions require a specific knowledge or skill set, and when no qualified applicants with work-study funding are identified, the position is opened up to other students.
 All applicants must still be enrolled with a minimum of six credits per semester.
 Spring/summer semesters can be combined for six credits.

 Instructions for applying to a work-study job:

-- Log in to HFC Job Leads, and locate the Work-Study Application in the bottom right corner of your Student Home Page screen.
+- Log in to Handshake, and locate the Work-Study Application in the bottom right corner of your Student Home Page screen.
 NOTE: You may see a dialog window and/or banner that requests permission to use the resource.
 Allow permission.

 - Add text to “fill in” your On-Campus Work-Study Application.

 - When you have completed the two-page application, save the application as a document on a flash drive or to your computer.